 On hearing of the success of the restructured club, a number of our Black Belts who had fallen away from CTF expressed an interest in returning and we welcomed a number of them such as Stuart Holliday, Alan Piers, Dan and Matt Le Fleur back into fold.
 This open door policy remains and a number of our current Black Belts have come back to the club after having taken a break.

-Since forming the new CTF three of our most influential Black Belts have passed on.
-The club seeks to keep their memory alive by dedicating our main annual honours to their memory:
+Since forming the new CTF some of our most influential Black Belts have passed on.
+These include Mark Denver and Sam Robinson, plus three more, to whose memory our main annual honours are dedicated to:

 · Student of the Year Award – Dedicated to Peter Serretiello who was killed on the 9th July 2002 in a motorbike accident on his way home after training at a class in Biggin Hill.
 Peter was an extremely talented martial artist and an inspiration to us all and the club retains strong links with Peter’s family, who often attend our annual Awards Night and present the trophy to the new recipient.